 The CTE System operates at 115V/60Hz or 240V/50Hz and includes a laptop computer pre-loaded with CTE software, and required computer interfaces, a bench-top stainless steel water bath with 10gal (38L) capacity and dimensions 25x15x13in (635x381x330mm) WxDxH, one stainless steel measuring frame with LVDT, stand-alone water circulating unit with thermistor temperature probe, and a water level control device.

 Calibration and Verification Specimens are purchased separately.
 HMA-104 Calibration Specimen is 304 Stainless Steel, and HMA-115 Verification Specimen is 410 Stainless Steel.
 Grade 5 Titanium Steel and Nickel Calibration Specimens are available and can be certified to ASTM E228 by an ISO 9001 facility for additional confidence.
 Inquire for additional information.

-An additional HMA-114 CTE Measuring Frame with LVDT, purchased separately, allows testing of two specimens simultaneously for greater sample efficiency.
+An additional HMA-114 CTE Measuring Frame with LVDT purchased separately allows the testing of two specimens simultaneously for greater sample efficiency.
 The frames are supplied ready to connect the LVDT directly to the USB port of the computer.
-MA-113 LVDT Calibrator with Digital Micrometer can be purchased separately to verify performance of the LVDT.
+MA-113 LVDT Calibrator with Digital Micrometer can be purchased separately to verify the performance of the LVDT.